duongntbk/elasticsearch-dsl-demo/README.md

 ## Run the sample code

 Run the application using your IDE of choice.
-You should see the following results in console (your thread name might be different).
+You should see the following results in console.
 ```
 ==========================================================
 Hits: 5